SoftBank and Toyota want driverless cars to change the world

 SoftBank will own just over half of Monet, while Toyota will hold the rest.

-The new company's name is not a reference to Claude Monet, the famous abstract French painter, but rather a shortened version of the words "mobility network."
+The new company's name isn't a reference to Claude Monet, the famous French painter, but rather a shortened version of the words "mobility network."

 Toyota President Akio Toyoda and SoftBank CEO Masayoshi Son attended the announcement of the project Thursday in Tokyo, a rare joint appearance by the heads of two of Japan's biggest global companies.

+The new venture taps into SoftBank's advantages in tech and data, and Toyota's vehicle-manufacturing expertise.
+Its aims include developing ways to tackle problems created by Japan's rapidly aging society and shrinking workforce.

+Over the next decade, Monet plans to roll out services like self-driving buses that can drive the elderly to grocery stores, hospital shuttles where medical exams can be done on board, and mobile offices.
+It will focus initially on Japan with a view to expanding globally.

-The company's $100 billion Vision Fund, its tech-focused investment arm, committed $2.3 billion to General Motors' self-driving car unit GM Cruise earlier this year.
-On Wednesday, Honda said it would also invest nearly $3 billion in GM Cruise.
+SoftBank has already put money into autonomous driving.
+Its $100 billion tech-focused Vision Fund committed $2.3 billion to General Motors' self-driving car unit GM Cruise earlier this year.

+On Wednesday, another top Japanese company, Honda, said it would also invest $2.8 billion in GM Cruise.

-Like many other big automakers, Toyota is pumping resources into driverless cars.
+Toyota has started pumping resources into driverless cars.

 It set up a new company in March dedicated to the research and development of self-driving vehicles, with plans to invest $2.8 billion to develop a commercially viable autonomous car.

-Driverless vehicles have the potential to cause huge disruption in the auto industry and are also likely to transform the ride-hailing business, in which both Toyota and Softbank have invested.

-Both companies have invested in or partnered with some of the world's biggest ride-hailing startups including Uber, China's Didi Chuxing and Singapore-based Grab.
+Both SoftBank and Toyota have invested in or partnered with some of the world's biggest ride-hailing startups including Uber, China's Didi Chuxing and Singapore-based Grab.

+The new SoftBank-Toyota venture shows how relations between automakers and tech companies have shifted.

+Twenty years ago, Son approached Toyota with the idea of connecting the company's Japanese dealerships on the internet.
+But Toyoda turned him down.

 Related Content